EarlPitts/msc-thesis/README.md

 Arguably, Erlang's main advantage, compared to other languages is its ability to express massively parallel systems without much effort on the part of the user.
 Compared to most other languages, where language features for expressing concurrency and parallelism were incorporated into the language after the fact, Erlang made these part of the core language from the start.
-The way in which TODO drove design decisions, resulted in simple and elegant ways for TODO

-The most prominent result of these decisions is that systems written in Erlang are notoriously robust and highly fault-tolerant.
+The way in which TODO drove design decisions, resulted in simple and elegant ways for TODO The most prominent result of these decisions is that systems written in Erlang are notoriously robust and highly fault-tolerant.

-The Beam, the virtual machine that Erlang programs run on, implements concurrency using the *actor model*.
+The BEAM, the virtual machine that Erlang programs run on, implements concurrency using the *actor model*.
 In contrast to shared-memory concurrency, where each thread of execution can mutate a shared, global state, actors are not allowed to directly access the memory of other actors.
 Each actor has its own, private memory, and communication between actors is accomplished by *message-passing*.
 (There are some other channels of communication that doesn't make use of message-passing in this sense, TODO.)